github99er/DynamicArrayStack/README.md

 ### Introduction to Stack Data Structure:

 A stack is a container abstraction that maintains elements in order based on their time of insertion.
 In general, a container is defined as a collection of elements.
-Stacks are primarily used when order of insertion, or removal of elements into a collection is important.
+Stacks are primarily used when the order of insertion or removal of elements into a collection is essential.
 In a stack abstraction, the only element that is accessible is the topmost element.
 <br></br>
 ![](stacktop.png)

-Every time an element is inserted into the stack, the previous element becomes in-accessible while the new element becomes the top.
+Whenever an element is inserted into the stack, the previous element becomes in-accessible while the new element becomes the top.
 Only the topmost element can be removed from a stack.

 ### Operations of a Stack: